OpenEuroLLM/non_web_data/README.md

 ![image](images/oellm-languages-web-dataset.png)

-<h3>1.2 Add a row to the shared Google sheets</h3>
+<h3>1.2 Recording resources in the shared Google sheets</h3>

-We shared a [Google sheets](https://docs.google.com/spreadsheets/d/1ERMeyCK1gKepeToE2TkwSuv_xYyQbggwaCYIIp3k-Y0/edit?gid=0#gid=0) document where we need to add every source of data and its relevant or helpful information.
-If no option in the dropdown lists fits a particular data source, it is possible to increase the options, but this should be done only after checking that there is no other preexistent suitable (or near suitable) tag.
+We share a [Google sheets](https://docs.google.com/spreadsheets/d/1ERMeyCK1gKepeToE2TkwSuv_xYyQbggwaCYIIp3k-Y0/edit?gid=0#gid=0) document where we need to add every data source and its relevant or helpful information.
+Some of the information has pre-defined dropdown lists.
+Increasing the options in these lists is possible, but only if there is no other preexistent suitable (or near suitable) option available.

-There are also columns without a dropdown list that need a specific format:
+There are also columns without predefined options that need a specific format:

 - In DATE_OF_IDENTIFICATION it must be used the DD/MM/YYYY format.

-- In the DOWNLOAD_SOURCE column, it is better to use the URLs where the data is placed, not only the home page.
-For example, I saved these URLs in this website: https://www.argia.eus/multimedia/podcastak and https://www.argia.eus/multimedia, instead of https://www.argia.eus/ .
+- In the DOWNLOAD_SOURCE column, it is better to use the URLs where the actual data is linked instead of the home page.
+For example, we would save the following URLs in this website: https://www.argia.eus/multimedia/podcastak and https://www.argia.eus/multimedia instead of https://www.argia.eus/.
 This will make the next step much easier.
-I used to save these multiple URLs separated by a line break in the same cell.
+Multiple URLs separated by a line break can be saved in the same cell.

-- In MIXED_LANGUAGES the languages must be separated by a comma (,), always written in the same form as in the LANGUAGE column, or as written before in any column if this language is not present in the LANGUAGE column.
+- In MIXED_LANGUAGES, the languages must be separated by a comma (,), always written in the same form as in the LANGUAGE column, or as written before in any column if this language is not present in the LANGUAGE column.

 <h3>1.3.
-How I found relevant data in the Basque test</h3>
+Tips on how to find relevant data (Basque)</h3>

-First, I searched government or regional official websites, institutions, ministries or publicly funded associations, looking for sections named “publications” or similar.
+First, it is recommended to search for government or regional official websites, institutions, ministries or publicly funded associations, looking for sections named “publications” or similar.
 These public websites used to cite other websites they fund or with which they collaborate.

-Then I looked for official state gazettes, civil/penal codes, constitutions and other public legal documents.
-After that, I searched annual reports of banks, big companies, NGOs, etc.
+Then, looking for official state gazettes, civil/penal codes, constitutions and other public legal documents can lead to good results.

+After that, is may be worth searching for annual reports of banks, big companies, NGOs, etc.

-Moreover, I used the [CC](https://search.creativecommons.org/) search portal to find data.
-I used random words from different topics plus the format I wanted in quotes, for example, ‘gardening “pdf”’ or ‘sports “mp3”’.
-Then I looked for radios, televisions or podcasts in this CC searcher, because they used to archive their recorded programs.
+Besides this, the [CC](https://search.creativecommons.org/) search portal may be good to find other types of permissively licensed data.
+A good idea is to use random words from different topics plus the required format in quotes, for example, ‘gardening “pdf”’ or ‘sports “mp3”’.
+Looking for radios, televisions or podcasts in this CC searcher is also a good idea to find archived recorded programs.

 <h2>2.
-Extract file URLs</h2>
+Extracting file URLs</h2>
 <h3>2.1.
 Basic information</h3>

 After gathering data sources, it is needed to extract all URLs where every single file is placed.

 The first step in this process is to identify the structure of the data on the website.
-Then, for each document, it is necessary to assemble the JSON metadata format as in this example:
+Then, for each document, it is necessary to assemble a JSON file with metadata as in this example:

 ```
 {